hurwitzlab/imicrobe-data-loaders/README.md

+# iMicrobe Data Loaders
+Scripts to load various data into the iMicrobe database.

+  + camera_envo
+  + uproc_results

+## camera_envo
+Load CAMERA metadata.

-# imicrobe-load-uproc-results
+## imicrobe-load-uproc-results
 Scripts to load UProC results into the iMicrobe database.

-## Requirements
+### Requirements
 These scripts require iRODS, `make`, GNU `parallel`, a Python 3.6+ interpreter, and ORM classes generated by [imicrobe-python-orm](https://github.com/hurwitzlab/imicrobe-python-orm).
-See the project [README](https://github.com/hurwitzlab/imicrobe-python-orm) for installation instructions.
+See the imicrobe-python-orm  [README](https://github.com/hurwitzlab/imicrobe-python-orm) for instructions on generating the ORM classes.

-## Installation
+### Installation
 Clone this repository to run the scripts.

-## Usage
+### Usage
 Execute `make ils-imicrobe-projects` to create a file list of the iRODS iMicrobe project directories.
+By default the list will be written to the `data` directory.
+This step took 83 minutes on a laptop.
+Maybe run this on a machine with a faster network connection such as lytic or stampede2.

-Execute `make write-download-command-file` to create a file of commands suitable for GNU Parallel.
+Execute `make write-download-command-file` to create a file of `iget` commands suitable for GNU `parallel`.

 Execute `make parallel-iget-uproc-results` to do the deed.
 This should take less than an hour.
 Try `-j 100` for fun.

-Run `make download-pfam-data` to get the necessary Pfam files.
+Execute `make download-pfam-data` to get the necessary Pfam files.

 Execute `python load_pfam_table.py` to load Pfam annotations into the uproc table.
 This will first drop the uproc table and delete all rows from the sample_to_uproc table.